 - Health Insurance: UGA has a nationally ranked University Health Center that caters to many student health emergencies and psychological needs.It is highly recommended that students obtain health insurance because the University Health Center cannot provide major medical services.
 UGA has negotiated a group health insurance policy that meets most of the needs of students.NOTE: International students are required in most cases to purchase the international student health insurance through the Office of International Education (OIE); before purchasing insurance, international students should contact OIE at (706) 425-3274 or firstname.lastname@example.org.

-- International Students: Take your immigration documents and passport to the Office of International Education located at 1324 S. Lumpkin St., and attend an orientation meeting.
+- International Students: International Students: Upon arrival in the United States, please complete immigration check-in and orientation online through istart.uga.edu.
+You will receive an instruction email from [is.uga.edu] Immigration Services.
 Also visit the International Student Life Office in Memorial Hall to take part in the International Student Orientation activities on campus.

 - Download the UGA App: Easily locate buildings on campus or find out when the next bus will arrive at your stop with the UGA App in the Apple App Store.
 Other features include the Food Services meal planner, Athletic Association scores and news, daily schedules for Recreational Sports, access to the GIL (Galileo Interconnected Libraries) catalog, Customizable maps, People search, and more!